kmwebnet/rainbowtype-arduino-boilerplate/README.md

       I2C 1 SCL GPIO_NUM_22

   Microchip ATECC608A(on I2C port 1)

+  you can change pin setting on  Wire.begin(21 ,22); on cryptoauthlib/i2c_arduino.cpp

   This code currently not supported TRUST&GO and TRUSTFLEX versions.

 # Usage